 It is the policy of the West Virginia University Hospital Education Program in Echocardiography to provide basic hospital and echocardiography department orientation information to new students.
-Orientation is mandatory or all students; however, in the extraordinary event that a student would not be able to attend, the student will be required to use their personal time off in accordance with the Attendance Poli cy.
-Personal time off (PTO) in the amount of 8 hours for each day missed will be changed.
+Orientation is mandatory for all students; however, in the extraordinary event that a student is not ble to attend, the student will be required to use their personal time off in accordance with the Attendance Policy.
+Personal time off (PTO) of the amount of 8 hours for each day missed will be changed.
 The student is solely responsible for obtaining any information missed during new student orientation.

-Throughout the first sever41 week of the program, additional mandatory orientation training events will be held, which include, but are not limited to:
+Throughout the first week of the program, additional mandatory orientation training events will be held, which include, but are not limited to:

-- (1) IV and Vitals Training
+- I. IV and Vitals Training

-- (2) CPR
+- II.
+CPR

-- (2) EPIC Training
+- III.
+EPIC Training

-- (3) Lift Training
+- IV.
+Lift Training

-- (4) Any additional training scheduled by the Education Coordinator
+- V. Any additional training scheduled by the Education Coordinator

-In the event that a student would be absent for any training event deemed mandatory by the Education Coordinator, the Attendance Policy applies, and the student must make alternate arrangements to make up the training before continuing with their clinical rotation in August.
+If a student would be absent for any training event deemed mandatory by the Education Coordinator, the Attendance Policy applies, and the student must make alternate arrangements to make up the training before continuing with their clinical rotation in August.